FedeTe/Project-submission/README.md

   }
 ```

-The total loss wasn't that improved much at the end and AP was not very good this time.
-(The purple lines indicate numbers from the new model)
+The total loss wasn't that improved much at the end.
 But it was quite stable at the initial and middle part of epochs.

 ![exp_opt2_loss](Pic/loss_after_opt2.png)